lubeda/EsphoMaTrix/README.md

 ##### Set (alarm/clock/gauge/text/today/weekday) color action

-Sets the color of the select element
+Sets the color of the selected element

 You have to use use id of your ehmtx component, e.g. `rgb8x32`